 Some of the high-paying jobs that typically require a bachelor's degree—and that you can prepare for at a career college—include the following.
-(The average yearly salary is based on May 2018 data.9 And the projected number of new jobs is for the 2018-to-2028 period.8)
+(The average yearly salary is based on OES program data from May 2018.
+And the projected number of new jobs is based on OOH data for the 2018-to-2028 period.)

 - Accountant—$78,820 / 90,700 new jobs